If you want to see all of Croatia’s islands, you’ll have your work cut out. We suggest you start with these best Croatian islands!

 What to Do in Vela Luka

-The findings in this cave prove the existence of several prehistoric communities from the early Stone Age (about 20 000 BC), Iron Age, and Copper Age.
-The findings indicate a long cultural, social, spiritual, and economic history of the relations between the inhabitants of Vela Špilja and other parts of the Adriatic and the Mediterranean.
+The findings in this cave prove the existence of several prehistoric communities from the early Stone Age (about 20,000 BC), the Iron Age, and the Copper Age.
+The findings indicate a long cultural, social, spiritual, and economic history of the relations between the inhabitants of Vela Špilja and other parts of the Adriatic Islands and the Mediterranean.

-- Bike, Hike, Trek: Adventure seekers will enjoy the many cycling routes in the area (there are four circular cities in Vela Luka, which stretch along the island).
-There are also four trekking and hiking routes.
+- Bike, Hike, Trek: Adventure seekers will enjoy the many cycling routes in the area (four circular cities in Vela Luka stretch along the island).
+There are also four trekking and hiking trail routes.

 - Visit Local Monuments: En route, visit local monuments, such as the chapel of Sv.
 Juraj, an old fortress called Hum, and an abandoned village called Dub.
 All the trails are very well marked.